 Congolese officials could not be reached for comment.

 The attacks were believed to be triggered by the burial of a Banunu chief and came two weeks before a national election.
 There are speculations that this attack may have been politically motivated as the Batende leaders supported Congo’s ruling coalition whereas the Banunu leadership support the opposition.
-This is further supported by the fact that an electoral building was burned down, however, investigators have not established a clear link.
+An electoral building was burned down, however, investigators have not established a clear link.

 Initial findings show that the attack was conducted with clear coordination and speed to inflict as much damage as possible.
 Police were noted to have left before these attacks despite clear indications of rising tension.
 Ravina Shamdasani, a UN human rights spokesperson, told reporters that some police officials took part in the attack in a personal capacity but there was no evidence that the police as a whole was complicit with the attack.